By FindLaw Staff | Legally reviewed by Gregg Cavanagh | Last reviewed November 21, 2022

 - Talk to a personal injury attorney about the injury and property where you were hurt.
 These cases can be grey areas since you chose to be in someone else's trash and took personal risks.
 However, you always have the right to bring a lawsuit if you have been harmed.

 - Accept that you took a personal risk.
 Be safe and courteous if you want to continue your dumpster diving in the community after an injury.

 In either scenario, a business owner could still press charges against you for dumpster diving if they catch you.
 It is important to weigh the risks and benefits of each dumpster diving situation.
-To be safe, you can always call your local government, police, and businesses to ask permission or explain why you want to sort through their dumpster.
+To be safe, you can always call your local government, the police, and businesses near you to ask permission or explain why you want to sort through their dumpster.